bojark/bojark/README.md

 - 👋 Hi, I’m @bojark
-- 👀 I’m interested in Java, C#, Unity, 3D design, shoegazing and birds (obviously)
+- 👀 I’m interested in Java, Kotlin, C#, Android devolompent and Unity, 3D design, shoegazing and birds (obviously)
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and Android develompent
 - 💞️ I’m looking to collaborate on game moding and development projects
 - 📫 How to reach me: https://t.me/hawthorn